thatsleepyman/Jira-Ticket-Meister/README.md

 # Jira Ticket Meister

-Jira Ticket Meister is a streamlined Python application that leverages the power of the Jira API to create Jira tickets efficiently.
+Jira Ticket Meister is a streamlined Python script that leverages the power of the Jira API to create Jira tickets efficiently.

 ## Features